Spray Foam - the curing process and the three E's

 Can temperature affect curing?
 If it’s hotter, does it cure quicker?

-Temperature affects not only how long spray foam takes to cure but also how it is laid down.
+Temperature affects how long spray foam takes to cure and how it is laid down.

 For Spray foam to be laid down correctly, it needs three types of energy: